Shadow (Chinese: 影) – streamed On Netflix

 Watching far too many Hollywood and Bollywood movies kind of sets your hope high for happy endings.
 This fan of Far Asian movies still falls for it even though I know that one of my favourite genre sets back the balance that has been tipped too high in expectations by the former genres.
-Shadow is a great example of how your happy-ending settings can lead you to form an end that will only be submersed by the cinema.
+Shadow is a great example of how your happy-ending settings can lead you to form an end that will only be subverted by this type of cinema.
+As per 99.99% of my reviews, do expect spoilers. **Spoiler alert**

 About Shadow, the movie and cast

 Shadow (Chinese: 影) is a 2018 Chinese fiction movie.
 It is known as a wuxia, a Chinese movie genre retelling the adventures of martial artists in ancient China.
 Zhang Yimou direct this quiet epic.
 The director is known for the movies “Hero“, “House of Flying Daggers“ and “Curse of the Golden Flower“.
-He showcases again that he does not just do action and that the time and care put in his wuxia is a real hommage to martial arts and his hero.
-He enlists Huen-Chiu Ku credited as Dee Dee and also known as Dee Dee Ku for a highly creative choreography involving a very innovative use of umbrellas for the action scenes, in both attack, defense, formation and transportation.
+He showcases again that he does not just do action.
+The time and care put in his wuxia is a real homage to martial arts and its heroes.
+He enlists Huen-Chiu Ku credited as Dee Dee and also known as Dee Dee Ku for the choreography.
+Huen-Chiu Ku delivers a highly creative choreography involving a very innovative use of umbrellas for the action scenes, in both attack, defence, formation and transportation.

 Visual and emotional art

-It displays in the decor as a natural lanscape background to and the natural grounds for the duel and other fights, the roof or if you will the sky for the hidden attackers.
-The Chinese Ink and Wash Brush Paint palette accentuates the ‘colour’ choices but also revendicates the China settings as if this were not merely a fight between Yang and – Watching this movie gradually makes you realise that nothing is left to fate, a form of control that is ironic considering what happens to the two main strategists in the movie.
+It displays in the decor as a natural landscape background and the natural grounds for the duel and other fights, the roof or if you will the sky for the hidden attackers.
+The Chinese Ink and Wash Brush Paint palette accentuates the ‘colour’ choices but also revendicates the China settings as if these were not merely a fight between yin and yang.
+Watching this movie gradually makes you realise that nothing is left to fate, a form of control that is ironic considering what happens to the two main strategists in the movie.

 It is quite remarkable all the same.
 Little details appear like the shadow not being able to sleep at night and needing the light on to feel like he exists outside of his fear.
 The mention elaborates as it is revealed that he is afraid of the dark, the silence, the nothing as well as when he asks the question: who am I?
 The way the commander handles the shadow and the way his wife does are also striking opposites.
 The former uses duty, loyalty and such constructs that human institutions have created to survive.
 The latter uses, in spite of herself, love and strike a more engaging, sustaining and lasting bond.
-Their relationship is born in the shadows and slowly moves towards light and until the end, the movie does not answer the question of whether it is a happy ending.
-It presents us with her at the door, in the proverbial shadows of the palace as it were, with the knowledge of the truth, a king and a husband dead.
-On the other side, is the rest of the world, including the shadow’s now in the light, waiting in theory for her to decide his future.
+Their relationship is born in the shadows and slowly moves towards the light.
+Interestingly, until the end, the movie does not answer the question of whether it is a happy ending.
+It is always more a matter of light and shadow as if in their measure lies the pursuit of happiness.
+The end presents us with her at the door, in the proverbial shadows of the palace as it were, with the knowledge of the truth, a king and a husband dead.
+On the other side, is the rest of the world, including the shadow now in the light, waiting in theory for her to decide his future.

-Even the material matters and without colour, the viewer can still notice the difference between the silk material with the ointment that is handed over by the commander’s wife and the shadow’s cloth, the beds and bedding and more.
+Even the material they wear matters.
+Even without colour, the viewer can still notice the difference between the silk material with the ointment that is handed over by the commander’s wife and the shadow’s cloth, the beds, bedding and more.
 Everything works in balance to make the movie a visually humble feast.
 It is like watching great art but without its usual side-effects of pompousness.
 I had almost forgotten how creative Chinese cinema can be.
-I had been watching a streak of goofy Chinese art that made me forget my woes but also that there were the beautiful types that I liked and longed for when my mind was free enough to perceive the harmonious synergy of its philosophical depths and superficial beauty.
+I had been watching a streak of goofy Chinese art that made me forget my woes but also that there were the beautiful types that I liked and longed for when my mind was free enough to perceive the harmonious synergy of its philosophical depths and multi-level beauty.

 The dance of the parallels and repeats